ten-protocol/ten-whitepaper/detailed-design/pobi.md

 These are the aggregator rewarding rules:

-1. The aggregator that has a single rollup without competition included in a block that was generated with the proof of the parent L1 block, will get the full reward.
+1. The first aggregator that has successfully published a rollup without competition in the current or next L1 block, will get the full reward.
 This is the most efficient case that is encouraged.
+_Note: Competition means a rollup from the same generation._

 2. If multiple rollups generated with the same L1 proof and different nonces are published in the same block, the one with the lowest nonce is on the canonical chain, but the reward is split between them in a proportion of 80/20 (this ratio is indicative only).
 The reason for this rule is that it incentivises aggregators to gossip their winning rollup such that no one else publishes at the same time.
     - There is no incentive for the losing aggregator to publish as 20% of the reward will not even cover the cost of gas.
     - There is an incentive for the winning aggregator to gossip to everyone else to avoid having this competition.
     - In case of a genuine failure in gossip, the losing aggregator will receive something.
 This is to reduce the risk of aggregators just waiting more than necessary to receive messages from all the other aggregators.

-3. If the winning rollup is published with one or multiple blocks delay and there is no competition it will receive the full reward.
-Note that in this case there will be at least an L1 block that will contain no rollup.
-If another rollup with the same parent rollup, but generated using a more recent empty L1 block as proof, is included in the same block, it will receive the full reward.
+3. If multiple sibling rollups generated using different L1 blocks as proof are included in the same block, the one created with the most recent proof will receive the full reward.
  The original winning rollup that didn't get published immediately will not receive any reward since there was more recent competition.
 This rule is designed to encourage publishing with enough gas, such that there is no risk of competition in a further block.
 The rule also encourages aggregators to not wait for rollups published with insufficient gas or not at all.
 As soon as there is a new L1 block, the round resets, and the reward is up for grabs.
 An actor controlling multiple aggregators with malicious irrational behaviour will only be able to slow the ledger down, because the rational actors will publish the rounds they win.

-4. If two consecutive L1 blocks include each a rollup from the same generation created from the same L1 proof, but the rollup from the second block has a lower nonce, pay a reduced reward to the aggregator that created the rollup with the lower nonce and do not pay anything to the aggregator with a higher nonce.
-Note that the rollup with the higher nonce will be on the canonical chain without receiving any reward.
-The reason for this surprising rule is that this scenario is most likely the result of rollup front-running, which is thus strongly discouraged.
-Considering that the frontrunner is consuming precious Ethereum gas, this mechanism is in effect a punishment.
+4. If two consecutive L1 blocks include each a rollup from the same generation created from the same L1 proof, but the rollup from the second block has a lower nonce, split the reward evenly between the two aggregators.
+ Note that the rollup with the higher nonce will be on the canonical chain.
+ The reason for this rule is that this scenario is possibly the result of rollup front-running, which is thus discouraged as the frontrunner is consuming precious Ethereum gas.
+ The even splitting of the reward also encourages the aggregator that wins a nonce generation round to publish as soon as possible, because publishing a block later will at best result in a small loss.

-5. If two rollups created from the same L1 proof, are published more than one block apart, where the first published rollup has a higher nonce, then pay the reward in full to the first published rollup.
+6. If two rollups created from the same L1 proof, are published more than one block apart, where the first published rollup has a higher nonce, then pay the reward in full to the first published rollup.
 The reason for this rule is that the winner most likely added far too little gas, and someone else spotted the opportunity and contributed to earlier finality, which is rewarded.

-6. Do not pay rewards in any other case.
+7. Do not pay rewards in any other case.

 The reward rules are depicted in the following diagram:
 ![L1 rewarding](../images/block-rewarding.png)